 Sure.
 I agree.
 Such detailed public education about cultural resource laws and regulations will not end looting by a handful of the most brazen looters.
 Nothing deters the guys with brass balls, a few of which may be dangerous people with criminal records gained in other corners of American society.
 However, I do think this approach to artifact collector education would end a lot of the looting on government sites that is done every year out of sheer ignorance—and I personally believe that is an awful lot of the looting that actually happens on government lands in any given year.

 If you think I am wrong about all this, please let me know.
-You can leave a response to this post here, or you can send me an e-mail message on the above Contact tab.
+You may leave a response to this post here, or you may send me an e-mail message by clicking on the above Contact tab.
 All responses, positive or negative, are welcome.